migomipo/migo-hqm-server/README.md

 time_warmup            | Warmup length in seconds.
 time_intermission      | Intermission length in seconds.
 warmup_pucks           | Number of pucks in warmup.
-Only 32 objects (pucks+players) are allowed on the ice at the time, so at warmup there can never be more players than (32 minus number of pucks) on the ice.
+Only 32 objects (pucks+players) are allowed on the ice at the time, so at warmup there can never be more players than (32 minus number of pucks) on the ice. mercy                  | Mercy rule setting.
+If 0, mercy rule will be disabled.
+Otherwise, games will automatically end if a team scores and leads by at least X goals. first                  | First-to-goals rule setting.
+If 0, first-to-goals rule will be disabled.
+Otherwise, games will automatically end if a team scores and and reaches at least X goals scored.

 ## Commands